All Products

 requestContext.http.sourceIp

-The source IP address of the immediate TCP connection that initiates the request.
-This IP address is the peer IP address (RemoteAddr) that directly establishes the connection, specifically, the address of the client that directly connects to the server, or the IP address of the last proxy.
+The source IP address of the immediate TCP connection that makes the request.
+This IP address refers to the peer IP address (RemoteAddr) that directly establishes the connection, specifically the address of the client connecting directly to the server or the address of the last proxy that the client uses.

 11.11.XX.XX